Required: Introduction to Software Testing (edition 2), Ammann and Offutt.

 We will generate tests from mathematical models of the software

 using structures from discrete math

 (sets, graphs, logic, and grammars).

 and require tests to be implemented in JUnit.

-I expect you to read the relevant material before lecture.
+I expect you to read the relevant material before the class meets.

 The lectures may not cover everything in the readings and